Eyescale/Equalizer/README.rst

 The GPU-SD library uses modules which implement discovery using different protocols.
-Each module is a separate library, which can be selectively linked by applications to reduce dependencies.
+Each module is a separate library, which can be selectively linked by applications, limiting dependencies.
 Currently available are:

 - DNS_SD: Remote ZeroConf (Bonjour) discovery for GPUs announced by the daemon